unv274/study-python/README.md

 # study-python
-my project study python script language
+1.my project study python script language
+2.from the basic language progm to advanced project